-In our prior work, we introduced a framework that self-protects networks in order to mitigate the insider threat [2].
+In our prior work, we introduced a framework that selfprotects networks in order to mitigate the insider threat [3].
 The framework, called AVPS (Autonomic Violation Prevention System), controls and limits the capabilities provided to administrators and privileged users in organizations.
 AVPS concentrates entirely on detecting and preventing usage policy violations instead of dealing with viruses, malware, exploits, and well-known intrusions.
-In our implementation, the AVPS monitors events and takes actions for conditions that occur, as specified by Event-Condition-Action (ECA) commonly used in security-centric systems and autonomic computing [3].
-Our prior work does not address scalability though.
+In our implementation, the AVPS monitors events and takes actions for conditions that occur, as specified by Event-Condition-Action (ECA) commonly used in security-centric systems and autonomic computing [4].